02shreyansh/Food_Paradise/README.md

 ## 👤 Developer
 This project was independently developed by **Shreyansh**.
 It demonstrates the impact of digital menu management, offering cost efficiency and enhanced user experience.

----

-Hope this helps!
-Let me know if you need any modifications. 🚀